acot-a11y/acot/packages/acot-preset-wcag/docs/rules/page-has-title.md

 # page-has-title

-> Web pages have titles that describe topic or purpose.
+Web pages have titles that describe topic or purpose.
+WCAG 2.1 - 2.4.2.

 ## :white_check_mark: Correct